HafsaRafique/RAG-Chatbot-OpenVINO/README.md

 ##  Features

-- ** PDF upload & parsing** — extracts text from any PDF via `PyPDF2`
+- ** PDF upload & parsing**,  extracts text from any PDF via `PyPDF2`
-- ** Semantic chunking** — splits document text into overlapping, sentence-aware chunks (NLTK) instead of naive fixed-length splitting
+- ** Semantic chunking**, splits document text into overlapping, sentence-aware chunks (NLTK) instead of naive fixed-length splitting
-- ** Vector search** — embeds chunks with `sentence-transformers/all-MiniLM-L6-v2` and indexes them with `faiss.IndexFlatL2` for fast nearest-neighbor retrieval
+- ** Vector search**,  embeds chunks with `sentence-transformers/all-MiniLM-L6-v2` and indexes them with `faiss.IndexFlatL2` for fast nearest-neighbor retrieval
-- ** Grounded answers** — computes cosine similarity between the query and retrieved chunks; if nothing is similar enough, the bot honestly replies that the answer isn't in the document instead of hallucinating
+- ** Grounded answers**,  computes cosine similarity between the query and retrieved chunks; if nothing is similar enough, the bot honestly replies that the answer isn't in the document instead of hallucinating
-- ** OpenVINO-accelerated inference** — the LLM runs through `optimum-intel`'s `OVModelForCausalLM`, taking advantage of Intel hardware acceleration instead of a plain PyTorch/Transformers pipeline
+- ** OpenVINO-accelerated inference**,  the LLM runs through `optimum-intel`'s `OVModelForCausalLM`, taking advantage of Intel hardware acceleration instead of a plain PyTorch/Transformers pipeline
-- ** Simple web UI** — a minimal Flask front end for uploading a PDF and chatting with it in the browser
+- ** Simple web UI**,  a minimal Flask front end for uploading a PDF and chatting with it in the browser
-- ** Session reset** — a `/restart` endpoint to clear the in-memory index and start over with a new document
+- ** Session reset**,  a `/restart` endpoint to clear the in-memory index and start over with a new document

 ---